 RCPT Minors

-There are four minors offered by the Department of Recreation, Parks and Tourism, including: eSports, Outdoor Recreation and Leadership, Recreation, Parks and Tourism, and Tourism and Special Events.
+There are four minors offered by the Department of Recreation, Parks and Tourism, including: Esports Services, Outdoor Recreation and Leadership, Recreation, Parks and Tourism, and Tourism and Special Events.

-Please click on the title of each minor to navigate to the Office of the Registrar page to view the course requirements.
+Please click on the title of each minor to view course requirements.

-The minor in esports services focuses on play, community, team-building, inclusion, and event planning.
-Offered jointly with the English Department, this minor will prepare students for careers in this burgeoning field.
-Courses include those dedicated to the esports ecosystem and game design.
-Depending on personal interests, students are able to choose supportive courses such as writing, marketing, leadership, and special events.
+The minor in esports services focuses on play, community, team-building, inclusion, marketing, and event planning.
+Offered jointly with the English and Marketing Departments, this minor will prepare students for careers in this burgeoning field.
+Courses include those dedicated to the esports ecosystem, game design, and marketing.
+Depending on personal interests, students are able to choose a supportive elective such as writing, leadership, or special events.
+This minor fulfills the L area of the REAL Curriculum.

 Outdoor Recreation and Leadership Minor (18 Credits)